K-LITE: Learning Transferable Visual Models with External Knowledge: Related Work

-In natural language processing (NLP), with the increase of model capacity brought by pre-trained language models~\cite{devlin2018bert}, there emerges boosting needs for more knowledgeable models~\citep{liu2019knowledge} with advanced functionalities including providing and making flexible use of encyclopedic~\citep{vrandevcic2012wikidata,auer2007dbpedia,bollacker2008freebase} and commonsense knowledge~\citep{speer2017conceptnet,zhang2020transomcs}.
-The mere pre-trained language models, however, lack the capacity to handle such knowledge-intensive NLP tasks alone~\citep{petroni2020kilt}, \eg open-domain question answering~\citep{kwiatkowski2019natural}.
-To address this challenge, a large number of pre-trained language models augmented with external knowledge sources have been recently proposed~\citep{peters2019knowledge,guu2020realm,lewis2020retrieval,liu2020k,yu2021dict,borgeaud2021improving}.
-These models have achieved strong empirical performance on a variety of NLP tasks, largely due to the modeling mechanism that enables absorbing extra knowledge as supervision.
+\textbf{Knowledge-Intensive Models: } In natural language processing (NLP), with the increase of model capacity via pre-trained language models~\cite{devlin2018bert}, there emerges the need for more knowledgeable models~\citep{liu2019knowledge} with advanced functionalities such as making use of encyclopedic~\citep{vrandevcic2012wikidata,auer2007dbpedia,bollacker2008freebase} and commonsense knowledge~\citep{speer2017conceptnet,zhang2020transomcs}.
+To address this, a large number of language models augmented with external knowledge sources have been proposed~\citep{peters2019knowledge,guu2020realm,lewis2020retrieval,liu2020k,yu2021dict,borgeaud2021improving}, achieving strong performance on a variety of NLP tasks~\citep{petroni2020kilt,kwiatkowski2019natural}.
 Please refer to a recent survey~\citep{yin2022survey} for a comprehensive review.